 As we approached Moab, the hills started to crag and turn red.
 Three days and 1,500 miles later, we finally turned the last corner to arrive just after sunset to the Motos in Moab campground.

 A sense of accomplishment, excitement, and belonging washed over me when we finished snaking our way through the canyon and saw the hordes of people hanging out around a massive bonfire.
-This is the party we crossed four states to get to.
+This is why we’ve crossed four states.
 Rustin popped a wheelie and threw a fist in the air.

 Anyway, once we all spread out our camping supplies, we walked over to the bonfire where riders were racing each other in circles.
 There was a Dirt Quake feel in the air of people just letting loose—happy to be where they belonged, with all their camping stuff off their bikes, free to get wild and have fun.